 Thorax: Australian Possum dyed dark rust or black color

-Then I tie in a few darker colored grouse fibers for the tail.
-After that I dub in some dark rusty brown Awesome Possum dubbing about 1/3rd of the way forward.
-Lastly I add some black Awesome Possum dubbing mixed with some dark rusty brown Awesome Possum dubbing.I wrap it tightly all the way to the eye of the hook and whip finish.
+For a simple Hendrickson nymph pattern that is super easy and fast to tie with just a tail and a symmetrical dubbed body tied on a Mustad 3906 hook, size #12.
+Start by wrapping copper wire around 2/3 of the hook shank after securing the thread onto the hook shank Then tie in a few dark colored grouse fibers for the tail.
+After that dub the body with some dark rusty brown Awesome Possum dubbing about 1/2 of the way forward.
+Lastly, add some black Awesome Possum dubbing mixed with some dark rusty brown Awesome Possum dubbing for the thorax and wing case.
+Wrap the dubbing tightly all the way to the eye of the hook and whip finish.
 That is it.
-I don't even bother tying in any legs and the trout don't seem to mind.
+Don't bother tying in any legs the trout don't seem to mind.

-If you ever look closely at the real nymphs in the northern Wisconsin freestone streams you will notice they have a darkish rusty brown abdomen and a blackish wing case when they are ready to hatch.
+If you ever look closely at a Ephemerella subvaria (Hendrickson) nymph from a northern Wisconsin freestone streams you will notice the nymphs have a dark rusty brown abdomen and a very black wing case with a white slit running the length of their wingcase when they are ready to hatch.
 Also, the nymphs are fairly stout so I prefer tying the Hendrickson nymphs with dubbing rather than pheasant tail fibers to add more bulk.
 It is really about the silhouette, shape and color.
 Keeping the dubbing tightly wrapped also helps the fly sink faster.